AtlasOfLivingAustralia/ala-labs/README.md

 ## Webpages

-Website pages are saved in the top folder as the name of the page.
-For example, the content for the About page is in `about.Rmd`.
+Website pages are saved in the top folder using the page name (for example, the content for the About page is in `about.Rmd`).

 Additional pages can be added by installing `distilltools` and running: